 You need permission to run an electric vehicle charging cable across a public footway (path).

 The granted permission only permits you to place cables perpendicular (at right angles) across the footway.
 It does not provide any guarantee or priority access to on-street parking directly outside your property.
+It also does not allow you to run a cable across a road - while we judge applications individually, any requirement to run a cable across a road will likely result in the application being refused.

 Permission will only be granted following an assessment by a highways officer to determine the need and suitability at each location on a case-by-case basis.
 Permission will be granted for a period of two years from the date of approval.